PRENATAL & POSTNATAL/ POSTPARTUM MASSAGE

 How soon after I give birth can I receive massage?
 It is generally safe to receive massage any time after giving birth, however, most doctors and midwives recommend staying as close to home as possible for at least the first four-six weeks after giving birth, to allow your body time to heal.
 As soon as you are comfortable travelling, you can come receive massage, and many people find this very beneficial.
 If you are having acute pains that your primary provider says can be helped by massage, but are not able to travel, we may be able to provide a home visit depending on your location.

-I had a cesarean, can massage help?
+I had a cesarean section, can massage help?
 Massage by a professional as well as self-massage can make an enormous difference in healing a cesarean incision!
 We wait until the incision is healed (typically 6-8 weeks) before applying direct pressure, although you might find that applying vitamin E oil, calendula oil, or olive oil yourself even earlier can ease discomfort.
 It is also NEVER TOO LATE to start treating a cesarean incision scar!
 We have had success treating scars as long as 40 years after the incision, with massage making a significant difference, especially with the addition of home self-care.

 Can I bring my baby to the massage?
 Being separated from your baby, especially early on, can be difficult, and sometimes impossible.
 We support all parents, and are happy to treat you with your baby up to three months old.
 It is easiest to treat parents with breastfeeding babies who are not yet crawling, as the baby tends to breastfeed a bit during the massage.
 However, parents in all situations are more than welcome, and we are happy to help in any way we can to make you and your baby the most comfortable.
 We often treat you side-lying with the baby next to you, or we can treat you inclined on your back with the baby resting on your chest.
 Some babies even sleep in a carrier or a stroller the whole time.